-In the light of the foregoing, Mr. Yar'Adua was not in doubt that he was the number one beneficiary of the electoral farce that threw him up and he should not even be there in the first place and that majority of Nigefians who were disenfranchised and robbed of the opportunity of enth-oning real constitutional democracy are aggrieved at him and the powers that smuggled him into that position.
-As Africa Confidential (Vol. 49 Number 3 of 1 February 2008) reported, "At stake is the future of Umaru Musa Yar'Adua's Presidency as the judges consider the weight of evidence from opposition parties claiming widespread fraud.
-This time the opposition parties are convinced that the wards a committee of the supple even to the biand of success which success contractly occupated a vory promotion volume of evidence and the independence that Nigeria's judiciary has demonstrated over the past year will work in their fayour.
-They are sure that for the first time in Africa at least, a panel of judges will throw out an incumbent president and call for fresh elections Although on 26 February, 2008, Justice James Ogebe and his four colleagues on the Presidential Election Tribunal in Abuja voted 5-0 to dismiss the petitions brought by the two main losing candidates in the 2007 presidential election, the Yar!
-Adua presidentey has continued to suffer grisis of legitimacy, thus raising questions about his avowed commitment to the rule of law and due process: Also reporting in its issue of ald December 2007 (Vol. 48, Number 25), Africa Confidential observes: "The paradox at the heart of Nigeria's latest political drama is that President Liman Musa Yar'Adua credibby presents himself as a politician who is serious about reinstating the rule of law.
+In the light of the foregoing, Mr. Yar'Adua was not in doubt that he was the number one beneficiary of the electoral farce that threw him up and he should not even be there in the first place and that najority of Nigerians who were disenfranchised and robbed of the opportunity of enth oning real constitutional democracy are aggrieved at him and the powers that smuggled him into that position.
+As Africa Confidential (Vol. 49 Number 3 of 1 February 2008) reported, "At stake is the future of Umaru Musa Yar'Adua's Presidency as the judges consider the weight of evidence from opposition parties glaining widespread fraud.
+This time the opposition parties are convinced that the estable even to the bised.
+It is expected when Sugara equipally occupant a very promotent volume of evidence and the independence that Nigeria's judiciary has demonstrated over the past year will work in their favour.
+They are sure that for the first time in Africa at least, a panel of judges will throw out an incumbent president and call for fresh elections.
+Although on 26 February, 2008, Justice James Ogebe and his four colleagues on the Presidential Election Tribunal in Abuja voted 5-0 to dismiss the petitions brought by the two main losing candidates in the 2007 presidential election, the Yar Adua presidency has continued to suffer orisis of legitimacy, thus raising questions about his avowed commitment to the rule of law and due process: Also reporting in its issue of state December 2007 (Vol. 48, Number 25), Africa Confidential observes: "The paradox at the heart of Nigeria's latest political drama is that President IJmaru Musa Yar'Adua creditiby presents himself as a politician who is serious about reinstating the rule of law.
 Yet his election in April was regarded as one of Nigeria's worst.
 Yar'Adua himself connedes the validity of some of the local and international criticism of the polls."
-The Human Rights / Watch in its 2008 Report notes that "the credibility of President Yar'Adua's rhetoric of about promoting the rule of law is at stake."
-This nagging legitimacy crisis perhaps provided the needed impetus for President Yar'Adua to set up Justice Muhammed Uwaisled 21-member committee on electoral reforms, which was charged with exactinities Nigeria's electoral system with a view to coming up with the strategies for achieving credible elections in future.
-The point, being underscored here is that the legitimacy is problem of a Yar'Adua presidency tends to rob him of the authority to perform the speech act and therefore violates the preparatory condition of felicity, which seeks to ascertain the status of the speaker as well as the appropriateness of the circumstances and m context of the speech act. nother to scale vide manazovina to pragram historia vina
+The Human Rights Watch in its 2008 Report notes that "the credibility of President Yar' Adva's rhetoric of about promoting the rule of law is at stake."
+This nagging legitimacy crisis perhaps provided the needed impetus for President Yar'Adua to set up Justice Muhammed Uwaisled 21-member committee on electoral reforms, which was charged with reasoning quantities quantitie Nigeria's electoral system with a view to coming up with the strategies for achieving credible elections in future.
+The point, being underscored here is that the legitimacy problem of a Yar Adua presidency tends to rob him of the authority to perform the speech act and therefore violates the preparatory condition of felicity, which seeks to ascertain the status of the speaker as well as the appropriateness of the circumstances and context of the speech act. action to some to be an anterior and the migram allocates when